Prescribing information for IBRANCE® (palbociclib)

-Please refer to the Summary of Product Characteristics (SmPC) before prescribing IBRANCE 75 mg, 100 mg or 125 mg hard capsules.
+Please refer to the Summary of Product Characteristics (SmPC) before prescribing IBRANCE 75 mg, 100 mg or 125 mg.

-Presentation: Hard capsules containing 75 mg, 100 mg or 125 mg palbociclib.
+Presentation: Hard capsules or film-coated tablets containing 75 mg, 100 mg or 125 mg palbociclib.

 Indications: Treatment of hormone receptor (HR) positive, human epidermal growth factor receptor 2 (HER2) negative locally advanced or metastatic breast cancer: in combination with an aromatase inhibitor; or in combination with fulvestrant in women who have received prior endocrine therapy.
 In pre- or perimenopausal women, the endocrine therapy should be combined with a luteinizing hormone releasing hormone (LHRH) agonist.

-Dosage: Therapy should be initiated and supervised by a physician experienced in the administration of anti-cancer medicinal products.
+Dosage: Therapy should be initiated and supervised by a physician experienced in the administration of anti‑cancer medicinal products.
 The recommended dose is 125 mg of palbociclib once daily for 21 consecutive days followed by 7 days off treatment (Schedule 3/1) to comprise a complete cycle of 28 days.
 When coadministered with palbociclib, the aromatase inhibitor should be administered according to the dose schedule reported in the SmPC.
 Treatment of pre/perimenopausal women with the combination of palbociclib plus an aromatase inhibitor should always be combined with an LHRH agonist (see SmPC section 4.4).
-Palbociclib capsules should be swallowed (should not be chewed, crushed, or opened prior to swallowing).
-It should be taken with food, preferably a meal to ensure consistent palbociclib exposure (see SmPC section 5.2).
+Palbociclib capsules and tablets should be swallowed whole (should not be chewed, crushed, split or opened prior to swallowing).
+Capsules should be taken with food, preferably a meal to ensure consistent palbociclib exposure.
+Tablets may be taken with or without food.
 Palbociclib should not be taken with grapefruit or grapefruit juice (see SmPC section 4.5).
 Dose modification of palbociclib is recommended based on individual safety and tolerability.
 Management of some adverse reactions may require temporary dose interruptions/delays, and/or dose reductions, or permanent discontinuation.
 For dose reduction guidelines for management of adverse reactions, haematologic and non-haematologic toxicities, refer to SmPC section 4.2.
 Permanently discontinue IBRANCE in patients with severe interstitial lung disease (ILD)/pneumonitis.
 For patients who experience a maximum of Grade 1 or 2 neutropenia in the first 6 cycles, complete blood counts for subsequent cycles should be monitored every 3 months, prior to the beginning of a cycle and as clinically indicated.
 No dose adjustments of palbociclib are required for patients with mild or moderate hepatic impairment (Child-Pugh classes A and B).
 For patients with severe hepatic impairment (Child-Pugh class C), the recommended dose is 75mg once daily on schedule 3/1 (see SmPC section 5.2).
 No dose adjustment of palbociclib is required for patients with mild, moderate or severe renal impairment [CrCl] ≥15 mL/min (see SmPC section 5.2).
 No dose adjustment of palbociclib is necessary in patients ≥65 years of age (see section 5.2).

 Contraindications: Hypersensitivity to the active substance or to any of the excipients (see SmPC section 6.1), use of preparations containing St. John’s Wort (see SmPC section 4.3).